St. Mary, Our Lady of Mount Carmel Cathedral (Gaylord, Michigan)

-St. Mary, Our Lady of Mount Carmel Cathedral, also known simply as the Cathedral of St. Mary, is a Catholic cathedral and parish church located in Gaylord, Michigan, United States.
+St. Mary, Our Lady of Mount Carmel Cathedral, also known simply as St. Mary Cathedral, is a Catholic cathedral and parish church located in Gaylord, Michigan, United States.
 It is the seat of the Diocese of Gaylord.

 History

 The parish began as a mission in the Diocese of Grand Rapids.
 The first church was constructed in 1884, and with a predominantly Polish congregation, the parish began to grow.
 During the pastorate of the Rev. Casmir Skory, St. Mary's School was founded in 1893 with Dominican Sisters as teachers.
 Also during his pastorate a new church was built from 1900 to 1901 for about $15,000.
 For many years it was the largest building in the area.
-When Pope Paul VI established the Diocese of Gaylord on December 19, 1970, St. Mary’s became the cathedral for the new diocese.
+When Pope Paul VI established the Diocese of Gaylord on December 19, 1970, St. Mary's became the cathedral for the new diocese.

 The first bishop of Gaylord, Edmund Szoka, had the present cathedral built.
 The cornerstone was laid on July 25, 1975.
 The new cathedral was dedicated to Our Lady of Mount Carmel on June 25, 1976.
 The bell tower and bells were consecrated in July 1977.
 A local group bought the old church in 1985 and converted it into a performing arts center named the Mount Carmel Centre.